What is freerando skiing?

 Le Col des Hauts

 390 D+ - Alt.
-2979mIf you want to get the most out of your ascent/descent ratio, look no further than our perfect outing.
+2979mIf you want to make the most of your ascent/descent ratio, look no further than our mountain guide, who has found the perfect outing for you.

-After just 390m of ascent to the Col des Hauts, enjoy a long powder descent over 1000m of ascent!
-The Col des Hauts is easily reached from the resort of Aussoiswith a 1 to 2-hour ascent, depending on your pace.
-From here, we switch to the other side of the pass to start a long, wild descent back to Sollières.
+After just 390m of ascent to the Col des Hauts, there's a long descent of over 1000m!
+The Col des Hauts is easily reached from the resort of Aussoisa 1 to 2-hour climb, depending on your pace.
+A zig-zag ascent in the footsteps of Clément.
+From here, we switch to the other side of the pass to start a long, wild descent back to Val Cenis-Sollières.

-A true freerando outing 100% downhill pleasure, where you'll discover immense combes of virgin powder just waiting to be tracked.
+A real freerando outing, 100% downhill pleasure, where you'll discover huge combes just waiting to be tracked.

 What is BERA?